wvanbergen/vertica/README.md

 Or add it to your Gemfile:

     gem 'vertica'
-    # gem 'vertica', git: 'git://github.com/sprsquish/vertica.git' # HEAD version
+    # gem 'vertica', git: 'git://github.com/wvanbergen/vertica.git' # HEAD version

 ### Compatiblity

 - Ruby 1.8 is no longer supported, but version 0.9.x should still support it.
-- Vertica versions 4.1, 5.0, and 5.1 worked with at some point with this gem, but compatibility is no longer tested.
-It probably still works as the protocol hasn't changed.
+- Vertica versions 4.x, and 5.x worked with at some point with this gem, but compatibility is no longer tested.
+It probably still works as the protocol hasn't changed as far as I am aware.

 ## Usage